FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

     :align: center
     :width: 6in

-.. centered:: Figure 4-53  Auto Photo Position List
+.. centered:: Figure 3-69  Auto Photo Position List

-Click on the “FinePos” module, there will be “get automatic capture pose”, “generate collision-free trajectory”, “Generate Trajectory” and so on.You need to click “Run program”.
+Click on the “FinePos” module, the function menu as shown in the figure.

 .. figure:: analysis/4/54.png
     :align: center
     :width: 2in

-.. centered:: Figure 4-54  Click on the FinePos Module
+.. centered:: Figure 3-70  Click on the FinePos Module

 Options such as “Run Program” and “Stop Program” function in the same way as the model-less build function, which can be described in the model-less build section.
 Other functions are described here:

 - Get automatic photo position: After the positioning of the workpiece, the program will get the recommended photo position corresponding to each weld seam, click “Get automatic photo position” to get the recommended photo position.

+- Refer to model-free construction for generating photo poses: The photo points taught during the model-free construction process will be automatically acquired as the photo points for fine positioning.

+- Obtain weld seam recognition data:Generate a welding program based on the results of fine positioning recognition, as well as the already edited weld seams and their attributes.

+- Refer to model-free acquisition of weld seam recognition data:Generate a welding program based on the results of model-free construction, as well as the already edited weld seams and their attributes.

+- Obstacle-free trajectory planning:Click "Obstacle-Free Trajectory Planning" to plan the welding program after collision detection.

 - Generate barrier-free trajectory: Click “Generate barrier-free trajectory”, the robot trajectory after collision detection will be generated in the 3D scene.

-- Run Accessibility Program: Click “Run Accessibility Program”, the robot will move according to the robot motion trajectory after collision detection.
+- Run collision-free Program: Click “Run collision-free Program”, the robot will move according to the robot motion trajectory after collision detection.

 The user chooses to run the program or run the accessibility program for weld identification after selecting the confirmation trajectory.
 After the fine position program is run, the final weld node is generated under the program module.